E. A. Wallis Budge: Early life and education

 E. A. Wallis Budge was born in 1857 in Bodmin, Cornwall, to Mary Ann Budge, a young woman whose father was a waiter in a Bodmin hotel.
 Budge's father has never been identified.
 Budge left Cornwall as a boy, and eventually came to live with his maternal aunt and grandmother in London.

-Budge became interested in languages before he was ten years old, but left school at the age of twelve in 1869, He worked as a clerk at the retail firm of W. H. Smith, from 1870 to 1878.
+Budge became interested in languages before he was ten years old, but left school at the age of twelve in 1869.
+He worked as a clerk at the retail firm of W. H. Smith, from 1870 to 1878.
 In his spare time, he studied Biblical Hebrew and Syriac with the aid of Charles Seager.

 Spending time in the British Museum, from 1872, Budge became interested in learning the ancient Assyrian language in 1872, and introduced himself to Samuel Birch, keeper of Oriental Antiquities there.
 He met also Birch's assistant, the Assyriologist George Smith.
 Smith gave Budge some help with his Assyrian, and Birch allowed him to study cuneiform tablets in his office.
 Through Birch, Budge also had access to the museum's books, such as Austen Henry Layard's Nineveh and Its Remains.

 From 1869 to 1878, Budge spent his free time studying Assyrian, and during these years, often spent his lunch break studying at St. Paul's Cathedral.
 John Stainer, the organist of St. Paul's, noticed Budge's hard work, and met the youth.
 He wanted to help the working-class boy realize his dream of becoming a scholar.
 Stainer contacted W. H. Smith, a Conservative member of Parliament, and the former Liberal Prime Minister William Ewart Gladstone, and asked them to help his young friend.
 Both Smith and Gladstone agreed to help Stainer to raise money for Budge to attend the University of Cambridge.

-Budge studied at Cambridge from 1878 to 1883.
+Budge studied at Christ's College, Cambridge from 1878 to 1883, graduating B.A. in 1882, M.A.
+1885.
 His subjects included Semitic languages: Hebrew, Syriac, Geʽez and Arabic; he continued to study Assyrian independently.
 Budge worked closely during these years with William Wright, a noted scholar of Semitic languages, among others.